duykhoibui96/weather-forecast/README.md

 In the project directory, you can run:
 ### `yarn start-proxy`

-Runs the reversed proxy server in the development mode.\
+Runs the proxy server in the development mode.\
 The proxy server will run on [http://localhost:8080](http://localhost:8080) to forward all frontend requests to the Metaweather API server.

 ### `yarn start`